SharonLutz/reverseMA/README.md

 After the SNP X, mediator M, and outcome Y are generated, then the reverseMA function runs mediation analysis twice: (1) the mediator and outcome are correctly specified, (2) the mediator and outcome are switched.
 A plot is then produced where the x axis is the values of betaM (i.e. the relationship between the mediator and outcome) and the y-axis is the proportion of simulations where there was a significant direct or indirect effect.

 ## Example 1:
 For example 1, we generate a direct effect of the exposure X on the outcome Y (gammaX=0.2), but no indirect effect of the exposure X on the outcome Y through the mediator M (betaX=0).
+For this example, there are 1000 subjects (n=1000), a MAF of 0.2 (pX=0.2), M is generated from a normal distribution with a variance of 1 (varM=1), Y is generated from a normal distribution with a variance of 1 (varY=1), and the strength of the association between M and Y vairaes from 0.1 to 0.3 (betaM = c(0.1, 0.2, 0.3)).
+The code below runs this example.
 ```
 library(reverseMA)